jitendrakumargupta07/file-system-tool/README.md

 # File System Recovery and Optimization Tool

 ## Description
-This project implements a **File System Recovery and Optimization Tool** that helps in recovering lost data and optimizing file system performance.
+This project implements a **File System Recovery and Optimization Tool** using **JavaScript**.
+It helps in recovering lost data and optimizing file system performance.
 It provides functionalities like free-space management, directory structures, file access mechanisms, and more.
 The tool also simulates real-world scenarios like disk crashes and offers recovery techniques while optimizing file read/write times.

 ## Table of Contents
 - [Installation](#installation)